holmesconan/vscode-wordcount-cjk/README-zh.md

 ## Known Issues

-Since the IME will not trigger the `onDidChangeTextEditorSelection` event, the counter result will delay one character.
-This should not be a problem.

-Open an issue if you find others.
+I don't know it yet.
+Open an issue if you find one.

 ## Release Notes